kubecost/docs/alerts.md

 * Out of Memory Pods
 * Failed Jobs

-This alert only only uses Slack (email coming soon), so it requires the `globalSlackWebhookUrl` must be configured.
+This alert only only uses Slack (email coming soon), so it requires the `globalSlackWebhookUrl` field.

 Example Helm values.yaml: